GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-guide/index.md

 Enable the API via a _flag_.
 A flag is a special setting in your browser.

-1. Type or paste `chrome://flags/#enable-experimental-web-platform-features` in Chrome's URL bar.
+1. Enter `chrome://flags/#enable-experimental-web-platform-features` in Chrome's URL bar.
 This works on mobile, too.
 2. Click **Enabled.**
 3. Restart Chrome.
 4. Ensure that Privacy Sandbox features are turned **on** at `chrome://settings/privacySandbox`.
 If